Newspaper Serving Murrieta, Temecula and surrounding cities

 Is your email being deluged with Randon Lane endorsements and political propaganda?
 Don't fall for the lies and stop electing career politicians that work for the establishment and harm you.
 They think you are fools.
 They play dirty politics to get what they want.

-Randon Lane claims to be a businessman for his ballot designation.
+Randon Lane claims to be a businessman.
 What business does he own?
 He worked in Assemblyman Jeffries office before he became an employee of Verizon and then moved on to a job with Southern California Gas.
 A businessman owns a business and risks his personal funds to bring product to the market.
 A career politician works for "The Party", other elected officials, and for public utility companies who, as we see when rate increases are approved, also get what they want at your expense when they have well-connected politicians in their pocket.

 Randon Lane is not the official Mayor of Murrieta.
 He and his cronies on the Murrieta council robbed the Official Mayor, Harry Ramos, of his title.
 There were phony charges raised against Ramos in the dirty politics involved.
 The Riverside District Attorney did an extensive investigation into the charges and exonerated Harry Ramos but the crony members of the Murrieta council refused to give Ramos his Mayoral title back.
 That mayoral title is being used as election deceit to help Lane get elected to the position of Riverside County Board of Supervisors.